Publications and Web Sites

 Pre-1861 U.S. foreign relations materials

-Before publication of FRUS, the U.S. government released documents on foreign affairs through a variety of means.
-One of those means was the U.S. Congressional Serial Set, which began publication in 1817.
+Before publication of FRUS, the U.S. government released documents on foreign affairs in a number of ways.
+The U.S. Congressional Serial Set, which began publication in 1817, is one of them.
 You may find the Serial Set in a local or university library or subscribe to an electronic database which contains these documents.
 Two indexes of foreign affairs-related documents in the Serial Set are available:

-●Between 1914 and 1921, Adelaide Rosalia Hasse compiled a three-volume Index to United States Documents Relating to Foreign Affairs, 1828-1861.
+●Between 1914 and 1921, Adelaide Rosalia Hasse compiled the three-volume Index to United States Documents Relating to Foreign Affairs, 1828-1861.
 This publication is available online in full text via the Hathi Trust.

 ●The Departmentof State/Office of the Historian compiled a listing of foreign affairs material in the Congressional Serial Set.

-Other sources for early U.S. foreign affairs documentation are also available online.
+Other sources for pre-FRUS U.S. foreign affairs documentation are also available online.
 These include:

 ●American State Papers, which covers 1789 to 1838 and is available online via the Library of Congress.